jplassonde/PT3-Player/readme.md

 An attempt to build a touch-screen driven application without using a framework.
 Browse PT3 files (ZX Spectrum tracker format) on an SD card, parse & play them on AY-3-8910 soundchips on a custom add-on board.
-It is currently a work in progress, suffers from bad design here and there and still needs a lot of improvements...
+It is currently a work in progress, the next step is to add file browsing through MQTT.

 -= Program Overview =-

-It is built on STM32F769i-DISC0 in C++ with FreeRTOS and has 4 tasks.
+It is built on STM32F769i-DISC0 in C++ with FreeRTOS and currently has 4 tasks.
 - One task get the data from the touchscreen controller on interrupt, process the data and send it to the main task through a queue.
 - One update the display in two halfs to avoid diagonal tearing effect (the GRAM is not updated on the same axis as